jefflinse/githubsecret/README.md

 # githubsecret

 A Go package for encrypting GitHub secrets.
-It utilizes hashing and encryption APIs from `github.com/x/crypto` and does not require libsodium C bindings.
+It uses hashing and encryption APIs from `github.com/x/crypto` and does not require libsodium C bindings.

 ## Usage